Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘central air conditioning’

-Central Air Conditioning Vs. Room Air Conditioning: How To Choose
+Central Air Conditioning vs Room Air Conditioning: Which Is Best for Your Home?

 Air conditioning is essential for comfort in Southwest Florida, and if you are considering adding a cooling system to your home, there are several options.
 Central air conditioning tends to be the most popular, because it cools the entire home, but it is also a significant investment.
 Room air conditioning, or window units, cost less initially, but they have some disadvantages.